-People who are setting up their own business and who qualify for the BTWEA scheme may keep a percentage of their social welfare payment for up to 2 years.
+If you are setting up your own business and qualify for the BTWEA scheme, you can keep a percentage of your social welfare payment for up to 2 years.

 Short-Term Enterprise Allowance

-The Short-Term Enterprise Allowance (STEA) supports people who have lost their job and want to start their own business.
+The Short-Term Enterprise Allowance (STEA) supports people who have lost their jobs and want to start their own businesses.

-The Short-Term Enterprise Allowance is paid instead of your Jobseeker’s Benefit for up to 9 months.
-It ends when your entitlement to Jobseeker's Benefit ends (that is at either 9 or 6 months).
+The Short-Term Enterprise Allowance replaces your Jobseeker’s Benefit.
+It ends when your entitlement to Jobseeker's Benefit ends (at either 9 or 6 months).

 Schemes for work experience and training

-If you have never had a job, or if you would like to improve your level of experience and training, you may be eligible for:
+If you have never had a job or want to improve your work experience and training, you may be eligible for the following:

 Work Placement Experience Programme (WPEP)

-The WPEP gives people who have never had a job, and people who have lost their job, a chance to get work experience through a work placement in a host organisation.
+The WPEP gives people who have never had a job and those who have lost their jobs a chance to get work experience through placements in host organisations.

-You must be aged 18–65, unemployed for at least 6 months and currently getting a qualifying social welfare payment.
+You must be aged 18 to 65, unemployed for at least 6 months, and currently getting a qualifying social welfare payment.

 Community Employment (CE)

-The Community Employment (CE) programme provides long-term unemployed and other disadvantaged people with training and work experience through part-time and temporary placements in jobs based within local communities.
+The Community Employment (CE) programme provides training and work experience through part-time and temporary placements in jobs within local communities.

-How you qualify to participate in a CE scheme will depend on your age and your personal situation.
+Eligibility for CE depends on your age and personal situation.

 Returning to full-time or part-time education

-You can read about the range of schemes and supports available for people on social welfare going back to full-time or part-time education.
+Various schemes and supports are available for people on social welfare who want to return to full-time or part-time education.

-Other schemes to help people into employment include:
+There are several other schemes to help people gain employment including:

 Part-time Job Incentive

-The Part-time Job Incentive (PTJI) scheme is for people who have been getting Jobseeker’s Allowance for 15 months or more.
+The Part-time Job Incentive (PTJI) Scheme is for people getting Jobseeker’s Allowance for 15 months or more.
 It allows them to take up part-time work and get a Part-time Job Allowance instead of the Jobseeker’s Allowance.

-JobsPlus is an employer incentive which encourages and rewards employers who employ jobseekers on the Live Register.
-This incentive replaces Revenue Job Assist.
-Eligible employers who recruit full-time employees on or after 1 July 2013 may apply for the incentive.
+JobsPlus is an employer incentive encouraging and rewarding employers who employ jobseekers on the Live Register.

 Community Services Programme

-The Community Services Programme funds community services and community businesses to provide essential services and businesses to their communities which will provide employment to unemployed people and people with disabilities.
-The Community Services Programme evolved from the Social Economy Programme and provides funding approximately 400 groups.
+The Community Services Programme supports community businesses to provide essential local services and create employment opportunities for unemployed people and people with disabilities.

 Rural Social Scheme